-- Learn Programming by using programmable toys, program on screen, through animation, develop games (simple and interactive) and to develop simple mobile apps. - Develop their computational thinking through filming, exploring how computer games work, finding and correcting bugs in programs, creating interactive toys, cracking codes and developing project management skills. - Develop computing creativity by illustrating an eBook, taking and editing digital images, shooting and editing videos, producing digital music, creating geometrical art and creating video and web copy for mobile phone apps. - Investigate computer networks through finding images using the Web, researching a topic, finding out how the school network operates, editing and writing code, creating an e-safety micro-site, and planning the creation of mobile apps. - Communicate and collaborate by producing a talking book, communicating clues, use email, produce wikis, create and write blog pages and design interfaces for apps. - Understand the need for productivity as a life skill through creating a card electronically, record bug hunt data, create surveys and analyse results, record and analyse weather data, create virtual spaces and research the app market.
+- Learn Programming by using programmable toys, program on screen, develop games (simple and interactive) and learn some of the syntax of a text-based programming language. - Develop their computational thinking through filming, exploring how computer games work, finding and correcting bugs in programs, creating an on screen prototype of a computer controlled toy, cracking codes and develop the ability to reason logically about algorithms. - Develop computing creativity by illustrating an eBook, taking and editing digital images, shooting and editing videos, producing digital music, creating geometrical art and creating and editing an advert. - Investigate computer networks through finding images using the internet, researching a topic, develop an understanding of how internet search engines work, editing and writing code for a webpage, creating an e-safety micro-site, and developing a basic understanding of how domain names are converted to IP addresses. - Communicate and collaborate by developing keyboard skills, producing a talking book, using email, producing wikis, creating and writing blog pages and using media and mapping to document a trip. - Understand the need for productivity as a life skill through creating a card electronically, collecting and recording bug hunt data, create surveys and analyse results, record and analyse weather data, create virtual spaces using CAD and creating a Yearbook or magazine.